spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-approval-process-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that the following modules were installed:
+Make sure that the following module was installed:

 | MODULE | EXPECTED DIRECTORY |
 | --- | --- |